jeremy-shannon/hackerrank_problems/README.md

-# hackerrank_problems
+# HackerRank Problems
-My solutions to some of the problems on HackerRank
+My solutions to some of the problems on HackerRank.
+*move along, nothing to see here*